naibarn/SmartSpec/.smartspec/workflows/smartspec_fix_errors.md

 - Resolves canonical SPEC_INDEX.
 - Loads shared registries (primary + supplemental) in a merged view.
+- Optionally ingests one or more implementation reports as structured error context.
 - Identifies relevant spec(s) for the error context.
 - Cross-checks expected behavior against `spec.md` and `tasks.md`.
 - Classifies errors and detects root causes: